Jana-Marie/LAEMP-Prism/README.md

-# LAEMP-Obelisk
+# LAEMP-Prism

-The LÄMP-Obelisk is an aesthetically pleasing and colorful effect lamp that can be used in your home.
+The LÄMP-Prism is an aesthetically pleasing and colorful effect lamp that can be used in your home.
 It can be controlled using Zigbee (e.g., Philips Hue) and has RGBY + WW/CW LEDs, providing a wide dynamic range and fantastic color representation.
 The lamp can be soldered together at home or assembled by JLCPCB.

 The project consists of nine PCBs that are cleverly interlocked with pinheaders and capacitors.
-The obelisk-like shape, combined with its 291 LEDs, projects a slightly changing dotted pattern into its environment.
+The Prism-like shape, combined with its 291 LEDs, projects a slightly changing dotted pattern into its environment.

 <table>
   <tbody>